 • Insight into museum and heritage roles.

 Most of our volunteer roles ask for a commitment of one full or half-day once a week or fortnight.
-Full days are usually 10 am – 4pm and half-days are usually 10 am – 1pm or 1pm – 4pm.
-We ask for involvement for a suggested minimum of approximately six months but would be thrilled if you would like to stay on for longer.
+Full days are usually 10 am – 4pm (other than at JORVIK where the days run 9.30 am – 5.30 pm) and half-days are usually 10 am – 1pm or 1pm – 4pm (9.30 am – 1.30 pm/1.00 pm- 5.30 pm at JORVIK).
+We ask for involvement for a suggested minimum of approximately six months (other than for our temporary role) but would be thrilled if you would like to stay on for longer.
 We particularly need your help during the school holidays so it is always a huge help if people are available for some of these periods.

 What do I do if I Would Like to Apply to Volunteer?

 Wait for an intake period and then download a copy of our Volunteer Application Form and email or post this to us.
-If you would like a paper copy of the application form posted to you or you have any questions about volunteering please do not hesitate to contact us.
+If you would like a paper copy of the application form posted to you, need help with the form or you have any questions about volunteering please do not hesitate to contact us.

-Please note, we ask anyone applying to volunteer with us to be available for the Welcome Day for the intake period they join in.
-This day is an induction day for all our new volunteers and is run so we can ensure we have offered you the induction you need to start your volunteering.
+Please note, we ask anyone applying to volunteer with us to be available for the Welcome Day and Role Induction Day for the intake period they join in.
+These days offer an useful training for all our new volunteers and are run so we can ensure we have offered you the information you need to start your volunteering.

-Welcome Days usually run both morning and afternoon for three hours per session.
-Volunteers can choose which session to attend and we will work the timings around those attending to try and meet everyone’s needs.
-If you would like to volunteer with us but cannot make the Welcome Day please speak to our Head of Volunteering so we can see how we can help.
+Welcome Days & Role Induction Days usually run 9.30 am – 1.30pm in central York.
+If you would like to volunteer with us but cannot make the Welcome Day/Role Induction Day please speak to our Head of Volunteering so we can see how we can help.

 What Happens if I Apply to Volunteer?